TeacherGaming/slate/source/includes/sdk_http.md

-# HTTP API
+# Manual Integration and HTTP API

-Our HTTP API can be used if we don't yet have an SDK for your programming language / game engine.
+This document describes how to manually integrate your game with TeacherGaming Desk without using a ready-made SDK.

-Basically, just send data to our REST API through standard HTTPS calls.
+The document is divided into use cases.
+First we describe and give examples on how to handle automatic login e.g. login parameters coming in from the TeacherGaming App.
+After that we describe the HTTP API you can use to communicate with TeacherGaming Desk.
+When integrating with TeacherGaming desk basically you just send data to our REST API through standard HTTPS calls.
 All data passed needs to be inside the GET query string.
 Note that for compatibility with special characters, you are always required to URL encode all data sent to our API.

 ## In-game Flow